Morse-Bott cohomology from homological perturbation theory: Equivariant Theory

 \subsubsection{Approximations of classifying spaces}

 \begin{definition} Let $G$ be a compact Lie group, an approximation of the classifying space $EG\to BG$ is a sequence of oriented principle $G$-bundles $E_n\to B_n$, such that $E_n\subset E_{n+1}$ equivariantly.
-Moreover, they satisfy the following. \begin{itemize} \item For each $k\in \N$, there exists $N_k\in \N$, such that for all $n\ge N_k$, $E_n$ is $k$-connected. \item $\varprojlim\Omega^*(E_n)$ is a $G^*$ algebra \cite[Definition 2.3.1]{guillemin2013supersymmetry} satisfying the condition (C) in \cite[Definition 2.3.4]{guillemin2013supersymmetry}. \end{itemize} \end{definition} Given an approximation of the classifying space, we can compute the equivariant cohomology for $G$-actions. \begin{theorem}[\cite{guillemin2013supersymmetry}] Let $M$ be a compact manifold with a smooth $G$ action, $E_n\rightarrow B_n$ be an approximation of the classifying space $EG\rightarrow BG$, then
+Moreover, for each $k\in \N$, there exists $N_k\in \N$, such that for all $n\ge N_k$, $E_n$ is $k$-connected. \end{definition} Given an approximation of the classifying space, we can compute the equivariant cohomology for $G$-actions. \begin{theorem}[\cite{guillemin2013supersymmetry}] Let $M$ be a compact manifold with a smooth $G$ action and $E_n\rightarrow B_n$ an approximation of the classifying space $EG\rightarrow BG$, then

 \end{theorem} Approximations of the classifying spaces can be constructed as follows.
 Fix an embedding $G\subset U(m)$.
 By $H(n,m)$, we mean the set of $m$ orthogonal vectors in $\mathbb{C}^n$, which is a compact orientable smooth manifold. $U(m)$ acts on it with quotient the Grassmannian $Gr(n,m)$, $\{H(n,m)\rightarrow Gr(n,m)\}$ serves as a finite dimensional approximation of the classifying principle bundle $EU(m)\rightarrow BU(m)$ as $n\rightarrow \infty$.
 Then $EG\rightarrow BG$ can be approximated by $H(n,m)\rightarrow H(n,m)/G$.
 It was checked in \cite{guillemin2013supersymmetry}, this construction is an approximation in the sense of Definition \ref{appro}